lucaspuntillo/Elcix-OS/README.rst

         git clone https://github.com/HexaOneOfficial/Elcix-OS.git

- move the dotfiles to the home directory
+ move the dotfiles from the distro folder to the home directory